Residence permit: Applying for other family members to join Germans

 - Proof of family relationship

-- Proof of means of subsistence (e.g., from own assets, deposit of a security deposit into a blocked account, bank guarantee, letter of commitment)
+- Proof of means of support (e.g., from personal assets, deposit of a security deposit into a blocked account, bank guarantee, letter of commitment)

-- Proof of health insurance coverage (e.g., confirmation of health insurance coverage or insurance policy).
+- Proof of health insurance coverage (e.g., confirmation of coverage from the health insurance provider or an insurance policy).

-- For minors: consent of all legal guardians to the planned stay (declaration of consent); if the parents with custody cannot submit the application for their child together, a written power of attorney from the absent parent is required; if only one parent has custody, the signature of that parent is sufficient
+- For minors: Consent of all legal guardians to the planned stay (declaration of consent); if the parents with custody cannot submit the application jointly on behalf of their child, a written power of attorney from the absent parent is required; if custody is held by only one parent, that parent’s signature is sufficient

-The documents and information must always be submitted in German.
-In individual cases, the immigration office may require less or more evidence.
+The documents and information must generally be submitted in German.
+In individual cases, the Foreigners’ Registration Office may require fewer or additional supporting documents.

 How much does it cost and how can I pay?